artwalker/Alien-Invasion/README.md

 # Alien-Invasion
-The program in book 'Python Crash Course A Hands-on, Project-Based Introduction to Programming'
+The programme 'Alien Invasion' in book 'Python Crash Course A Hands-on, Project-Based Introduction to Programming'